Australian companies often fail to reach their full potential when doing business in New Zealand. History helps explain why.

 At the time he wrote; “One or two reasons are given for this curious state of things.
 One is, that it represents the jealousy existing between the colonies.
 What the other is, I have forgotten.”

 Things get messy on the Gold Coast when New South Wales moves to daylight saving, but Queensland does not.
-Next time you’re invited to an industry junket on the Gold Coast, try catching a flight to Brisbane and returning from Coolangatta – at certain times of the year the experience is, well, interesting.
+Next time you go to the Gold Coast, try catching a flight to Brisbane and returning from Coolangatta.
+At certain times of the year the experience is, well, interesting.

 Australia’s regional economies